Attract great internship candidates

 Who can pursue internship accreditation?

-Practices must have at least one board-certified veterinarian on staff who supervises the practice's intern(s).
+AAHA-accredited practices that have at least one board-certified veterinarian on staff who supervises the practice's intern(s) are eligible.
 Beyond that, any AAHA-accredited practice may choose the internship standards as an optional, no-cost addition to their accreditation evaluation.

-There is no additional cost to add the internship standards as part of your accreditation evaluation.
+There is no additional cost to add internship accreditation as part of your accreditation evaluation.